 What is a NAB?

 The City of Reno is divided into five City Council wards.
 Each of these wards has one representative on the Reno City Council.
-The City Council also includes one At-Large Councilmember and the Mayor Each of the City’s five wards are represented by a respective Neighborhood Advisory Board (NAB).
-Each NAB meets once a month at 5:30 p.m. on an ongoing basis.
+The City Council also includes one At-Large Councilmember and the Mayor.
+Each of the City’s five wards are represented by a respective Neighborhood Advisory Board (NAB).
+Each NAB meets once a month at 5:30 p.m.
 NAB meetings are your chance to learn about neighborhood happenings and discuss community issues with your neighbors.
 Key objectives for NAB meetings:

 - Improve communication between Reno citizens, City staff, and City Council Members.